-(xi) The defined benefit pension plan exposes the Bank to narmal risks associated with defined benefit pension plans such as investment, interest, longetivity and salary risks.
+- (x) The defined benefit pension plan exposes the Bank to normal risks associated with defined benefit pension plans such as investment, interest, longetivity and salary risks.
 The funding requirements are based on the pension fund's actuarial measurement framework set out in the funding policies of the plan.
+There has been no plan amendment, curtailment in settlement during the year. - (xi) The Bank is not expected to contribute to its post-employment benefit plans for the year ending December 31, 2022.
+The weighted average duration of the defined benefit obligation is 10 years at the end of the reporting period.